mark-watson/Racket-AI-book/manuscript/kgn.md

 We already looked at code examples for making simple SPARQL queries in the chapter **Datastores** and here we continue with more examples that we need to the KGN application.

 The following listing shows **Racket-AI-book-code/sparql/sparql.rkt** where we implement several functions for interacting with DBPedia's SPARQL endpoint.
 There are two functions **sparql-dbpedia-for-person** and **sparql-dbpedia-person-uri** crafted for constructing SPARQL queries.
 The function **sparql-dbpedia-for-person** takes a person URI and formulates a query to fetch associated website links and comments, limiting the results to four.
 On the other hand, the function **sparql-dbpedia-person-uri** takes a person name and builds a query to obtain the person's URI and comments from DBpedia.
 Both functions utilize string manipulation to embed the input parameters into the SPARQL query strings.
+There are similar functions for places.

 Another function **sparql-query->hash** executes SPARQL queries against the DBPedia endpoint.
 It takes a SPARQL query string as an argument, sends an HTTP request to the DBpedia SPARQL endpoint, and expects a JSON response.
 The **call/input-url** function is used to send the request, with **uri-encode** ensuring the query string is URL-encoded.
 The response is read from the port, converted to a JSON expression using the function **string->jsexpr**, and is expected to be in a hash form which is returned by this function.